lcamero/saas-kit/README.md

 As stated above, this kit is configured with a multi-database tenancy model, identifying tenants by subdomains.
 Some other pieces of the kit have been configured in order to work properly with some of the included packages.

+Tenant models are configured to be soft deleted in case you just need to manage enabling and disabling them.
+This make databases remain after deletion so keep that in mind if you would like a different behavior.

 Some specific configurations you will find in the kit includes:

 ###### Routes